neondatabase/serverless/README.md

 ## Development

 The code is at https://github.com/neondatabase/serverless.
-Most of the interesting parts are in `shims/net/index.ts`.
+Most of the interesting parts are in `shims/net/index.ts` and `export/index.ts`.

 * To update the npm package, run `npm run export`, then `cd dist/npm` and `npm publish`.

-* To run or deploy the test app on Cloudflare, create a `.dev.vars` file containing `DATABASE_URL=postgres://connection_string`, run `npx wrangler dev --local` or `npx wrangler publish`.
+* To run or deploy the simple test app on Cloudflare, create a `.dev.vars` file containing `DATABASE_URL=postgres://connection_string`, run `npx wrangler dev --local` or `npx wrangler publish`.

-* To run the test app in a browser, create a `.dev.vars` file as above, run `npm run start` and visit `http://localhost:7070/dist/deploy/` (to include debug output and avoid minification, use `npm run startDebug` instead).
+* To run the latencies test app in a browser, create a `.dev.vars` file as above, run `npm run browser` and visit `http://localhost:7070/dist/browser/`.
+To include debug output and avoid minification, use `npm run browserDebug` instead.

+* To run the latencies test app in node, create a `.dev.vars` file as above and run `npm run node`.
+To include debug output and avoid minification, use `npm run nodeDebug` instead.